Why Choose SUSD…

 - 9 A+ Schools of Excellence

 - 4 Nationally ranked high schools

-- 3 class of 2017 Flinn scholars – more than any District in Arizona
+- 3 Class of 2017 Flinn scholars – more than any other Arizona school district

 The Scottsdale Unified School District has 30 schools serving about 23,000 students.
 More than 3,000 persons are employed by the district, including about 1,500 teachers.